ZWhit196/jq-modal/README.md

 If set to `true`, the modal will be closed when the area outside of the modal container is clicked on.
 Defaults to `true`.

-`closeOnEsc` : Boolean
-If set to `true`, the modal will close when the 'escape' key is pressed.
-Defaults to `true`.

 `lockScroll` : Boolean
 If set to `true`, when the modal is opened, the body of the document (or `altParent` if given) will be forced to not scroll by enforcing a `overflow: hidden`, preventing a user from scrolling the page by normal means.
 Useful if a modal may have a long content that could scroll.
 Defaults to `true`.